SIBarcodeNetwork/ReadtheDocsMaster/Docs/mark_pass.rst

 Using the "Mark as Pass in LIMS" tool
 -------------------------------------

-* Log in to the Biodcode LIMS plug-in.
+* Log in to the Biocode LIMS plug-in

-* Select the assemblies that you want to pass in LIMS.
+* Select the assemblies that you want to pass in LIMS

 * Select the 'Biocode' Icon on the toolbar and then 'Mark as Pass in LIMS'.
 A new window will appear

-* Leave the "Remove previous final sequencing results" checked (see below)
+* Leave the "Remove previous final sequencing results" box checked (see below)

 .. figure:: /images/mark_pass.png
   :align: center